-At the time of admission, each student will be referred by the Office of Admissions to the appropriate graduate advisor in the student's proposed major field of study.
-The student will work with his/her graduate advisor to plan a program of courses, study, and research that will enable the student to complete all of the requirements for the desired degree.
-This Plan of Graduate

-Study must be signed by the student and approved by his/her graduate advisor and the dean.
+At the time of admission, each student will be referred by the Office of Admissions to a graduate advisor.
+The student will work with their graduate advisor to plan a program of courses, study, and research that will enable the student to complete all of the requirements for the desired degree.
+This Plan of Graduate Study must be signed by the student and approved by their graduate advisor and the dean.
 Any change in the plan of study must be approved by and filed with the same officials.
 Any course taken prior to filing the approved plan of study, taken outside the plan of study, or taken at another institution must be approved by the same officials before it can be included in the student's degree program.